swcarpentry/shell-novice/reference.md

 root directory
 :   The top-most directory in a [file system](#file-system).
-    Its name is "/" on Unix (including Linux and Mac OS X) and "\\" on Microsoft Windows.
+    Its name is "/" on Unix (including Linux and macOS) and "\\" on Microsoft Windows.

 shell
 :   A [command-line interface](#cli) such as Bash (the Bourne-Again Shell)